Short Sale Vs Short Pay Off

 You often hear the term Short Sale and Short Pay.
-They both connotate that a servicer is being shorted and taking a loss on the mortgage.
+They both are programs that involve a servicer review and a that a lien holder is being shorted and taking a loss on the mortgage payoff.
 They are similar in that nature but the outcome is distinguished as one program transfers the home to a new purchaser and the other is a designed for a borrower to retain ownership of their home.

 In a short sale you are going through a detailed review with the mortgage servicer(s) and lien holders to obtain permission for them to take a loss and to sell the asset to a new buyer.
 The borrower wants to mitigate losses and reduce potential liabilities associated with a home that may be in foreclosure and an overall personal financial hardship.